spatie/laravel-settings/README.md

     ],
 ```

-Each property in a settings class needs a default value that should be set in its migration, you can create a migration as such:
+Each property in a settings class needs a default value that should be set in its migration, you can create a migration using this command:

 ```bash
 php artisan make:settings-migration CreateGeneralSettings